-Panasonic GH5 versus Sony RX10 III
+Panasonic GH5 vs Sony RX10 III

 The Panasonic Lumix DC-GH5 and the Sony Cyber-shot DSC-RX10 III are two enthusiast cameras that were officially introduced, respectively, in January 2017 and March 2016.
 The GH5 is a mirrorless interchangeable lens camera, while the RX10 III is a fixed lens compact.
 The cameras are based on a Four Thirds (GH5) and an one-inch (RX10 III) sensor.
-The Panasonic has a resolution of 20.2 megapixel, whereas the Sony provides 20 MP.
+The Panasonic has a resolution of 20.2 megapixels, whereas the Sony provides 20 MP.

 Body comparison: Panasonic GH5 vs Sony RX10 III